A Dozen Ways To Vote

 2. Vote at an Advance Poll

-For those who wish to vote early, Elections Nova Scotia sets aside two days of advance polls in each electoral district.
-The advance polls are open on the Friday and Saturday immediately before election day, from 10 am to 8pm.
+For those who wish to vote early, Elections Nova Scotia sets aside seven days of advance polls.
+You may vote at any advance poll in the province.
+The advance polls are open on Saturday to Saturday (closed Sunday) immediately before election day, from 9am to 6pm (open until 8pm on Thursday and Friday).

-To find out where your advance poll is in your electoral district, check the Voter Information Card you receive in the mail or visit the Elections Nova Scotia website or contact us by phone.
+To find out where your advance poll is in your electoral district, check the Voter Information Card you receive in the mail, visit the Elections Nova Scotia website or contact us by phone.

 3. Vote at the Continuous Poll at Your Returning Office